chacehoo/IFEEL/OneDrive - Nexus365/0_PycharmProjects/MyPackage/IFEEL/README.md

 (2) Two PY files (.py) are included in the IFEEL package, including *ifeel_transformation.py* and *ifeel_extraction.py*.

 (3) Two types of features can be extracted by using this package: 13 global features (GFs) and 8 peak-period features (PFs).
+Detailed description of all features can be found in Ref [1] or the Demo file in the downloaded IFEEL package.

 (4) The global features are extracted based on raw time-series data, while the peak-period features are extracted based on symbolic representation of time series.
 The feature extraction process is performed by calling the functions in *ifeel_extraction.py*.